Galileo

 Main Lesson Teacher: Ms. Lynlee

-Students join us on Fridays from 10:00am to 3:00pm for a Waldorf-inspired schedule that includes: Main Lesson, Lunch, Gardening, Main Lesson (continued), and Yoga/Mindfulness.
+Students join us on Fridays from 10:00am to 3:00pm for a Waldorf-inspired schedule that includes: Main Lesson, Yoga/Mindfulness, Lunch, Main Lesson (continued), and Botany.

 MAIN LESSON- The main lesson is a deep dive into a subject for a period of time.
 Important skills will be incorporated, such as writing and composition, grammar, literature, the arts, math, vocabulary, spelling, and more.
 Storytelling, art activities, practice with writing, grammar, spelling, poetry, and sharing with the class may all be infused into this time and the teacher will differentiate instruction based on student skill level.
 Example topics include: local geography, Norse Mythology, marketplace, cursive and creative writing, measurement, speech and debate and more.
 This class will include engaging projects and activities to reinforce each topic.
 Additional main lesson activities are outlined below.